Buying a new property? We can help you, contact our conveyancing specialists on 01709 828 044.

 The exchanging of contracts will be carried out by your solicitor on your behalf.
 At this time the seller’s solicitor will need to be provided with the deposit for the purchase.
 Your solicitor will arrange for this to be transferred once you have deposited this sum with them.
 Once contracts have been exchanged both parties are legally bound by the terms of the contract.

 From exchange to completion

 Once contracts have been exchanged your solicitor will lodge an interest in the property.
 This will put a freeze on the deeds to the property for 30 days, allowing time for the seller to be paid and the lodging of the application to the Land Registry to transfer the deeds into your name.

 On the agreed completion date your solicitor will pay the outstanding balance for the property to the seller’s solicitor and the seller will pass on keys to allow you to move in. your solicitor will conclude any outstanding business by paying Stamp Duty Land Tax on your behalf, arranging for documents to be sent to the Land Registry and ensuring that a copy of the title deeds are deposited with your mortgage provider.

 Contact our Residential Conveyancing Lawyers, Sheffield, Rotherham, Barnsley, Wakefield, Derbyshire, Huddersfield & Leeds

 Our specialist Residential Conveyancing Solicitors are based in Sheffield, Rotherham, Barnsley, Wakefield, Derbyshire, Huddersfield, Leeds, and London, and serve clients throughout England and Wales.
+Find out more information on our fees here.
 Contact Wilford Smith today on 01709 828 044 to find out how we can help with your property purchase.